Tangier: Transport

 Railway lines connect Tanger-Ville railway station with Rabat, Casablanca and Marrakesh in the south, and with Fes and Oujda in the east.
 The service is operated by ONCF.
 In November 2018 Africa's first high-speed train, the Kenitra–Tangier high-speed rail line, was inaugurated, linking Tangier to Casablanca in 2 hours, 10 minutes.
 By 2020 improvements between Casablanca and Kenitra are planned to further reduce the journey to 1 hour and 30 minutes.

-The Rabat–Tangier expressway connects Tangier to Fès via Rabat 250 km, and Settat via Casablanca 330 km and Tanger-Med port.
+The Rabat–Tangier expressway connects Tangier to Fes via Rabat 250 km, and Settat via Casablanca 330 km and Tanger-Med port.
 The Ibn Batouta International Airport (formerly known as Tangier-Boukhalef) is 15 km south-west of the city centre.

-The new Tanger-Med is managed by the Danish firm A. P. Moller–Maersk Group and will free up the old port for tourist and recreational development.
+The new Tanger-Med port is managed by the Danish firm A. P. Moller–Maersk Group and will free up the old port for tourist and recreational development.
+Several ferries per day connect Tangier-Ville Ferry Terminal to Tarifa, and Tangier-Med to Algeciras.
+Two departures per week connect Tangier-Med directly to Gibraltar.

 Tangier's Ibn Batouta International Airport and the rail tunnel will serve as the gateway to the Moroccan Riviera, the littoral area between Tangier and Oujda.
 Traditionally, the northern coast was a rural stronghold, with some of the best beaches on the Mediterranean.
 It is slated for rapid urban development.
 The Ibn Batouta International Airport has been modernised to accommodate more flights.
 The biggest airline at the airport is Royal Air Maroc.